stats-tgeorge/docs/editing.md

 Dear Dr. Jekyll,

 I found you following links from the page of The Super Project and/or on Twitter.
-This message is to ask if you can help us out with a submission to JOSS (The Journal of Open Source Software), where I’m an editor.
+This message is to ask if you can help us out with a submission to JOSE (The Journal of Open Source Education), where I’m an editor.

-JOSS publishes articles about open source research software.
+JOSE publishes articles about open source research software.
 The submission I'd like you to review is titled: "great software name here"

 and the submission repository is at: https://github.com/< … >

-JOSS is a free, open-source, community driven and developer-friendly online journal (no publisher is seeking to raise revenue from the volunteer labor of researchers!).
+JOSE is a free, open-source, community driven and developer-friendly online journal (no publisher is seeking to raise revenue from the volunteer labor of researchers!).

 The review process at JOSS is unique: it is open and author-reviewer-editor conversations are encouraged.

-JOSS reviews involve downloading and installing the software, and inspecting the repository and submitted paper for key elements.
+JOSE reviews involve downloading and installing the software, and inspecting the repository and submitted paper for key elements.
 See https://joss.readthedocs.io/en/latest/review_criteria.html

 Editors and reviewers post comments on the Review issue, and authors respond to the comments and improve their submission until acceptance (or withdrawal, if they feel unable to satisfy the review).

-Would you be able to review this submission for JOSS?
+Would you be able to review this submission for JOSE?
 If not, can you recommend someone from your team to help out?

 Kind regards,

-JOSS Editor.
+JOSE Editor.
 ```

 ## Overview of editorial process